Vrekt/FortniteXMPP/README.md

 # Disclaimer
 I am not responsible for any trouble you get into while using this library.
 I suggest you do not abuse the party system and the XMPP system in general.

+# Issues or Features
+Please submit an issue if you want to request a feature.